-The General fund charges for services revenue account reflected a final budgeted amount that was higher than the original budgeted amount.
-General fund actual revenue amounts were slightly higher than the final budgeted amount, while actual expenditures were \$29,946 higher than the final budgeted amount due primarily to higher than budgeted spending in various tasks.
+The General fund charges for services revenue account reflected a final budgeted amount that was equal to the original budgeted amount.
+General fund actual revenue amounts were slightly higher than the final budgeted amount, while actual expenditures were \$22,785 higher than the final budgeted amount.

-The Special Revenue Fund reflected final budgeted operating grant revenues that were lower than the originally budgeted operating grant revenues.
-Actual operating grant revenues were lower than the final budgeted amount by \$1,009,314 due to unexpended funds under certain grants as well as the de-obligation of funds required by the Florida Department of Transportation.
+The Special Revenue Fund reflected final budgeted operating grant revenues that were \$2,417,225 higher than the originally budgeted operating grant revenues.
+Actual operating grant revenues were lower than the final budgeted amount by \$610,645 due to unexpended funds under certain grants.